 The governing body has due regard to the Code of Practice when it is carrying out its duties towards children with SEND.
-The governing body ensures that the Senior SENCO keeps them informed of SEN provision, including the deployment of provision, resources and personnel.
+The governing body ensures that the Assistant Headteacher for Inclusion keeps them informed of SEND provision, including the deployment of provision, resources and personnel through regular reports and there is a nominated governor for SEND.